ABDULKARIM-BOUTA/Product-API/README.md

 # Product-API

-A Django REST Framework API featuring custom user authentication using JWT and integrated Algolia for advanced search capabilities.
+A Django REST Framework API that manages and creates products featuring custom user authentication using JWT and integrated Algolia for advanced search capabilities.

 Live Demo: